pepplejoshua/proto/NOTES.md

 - Work on pointers.
 [DONE]
 - Make pointers printable (implement proto_str() for it).
 [DONE]
 - Add naive allocation (`new` and `free` essentially).
 To be removed when allocators are good (and replaced with a NaiveAllocator that uses that).
 [DONE]
-- Add tuples, which will also be used in for-in loops with hashmap targets.
+- Add hashmaps.
+Implement methods and [] indexing.
 - Add range expression (they will need to be restricted for a few use cases).
-- Add hashmaps.
 - Look into how comparator function can be implemented for the types used in hashmaps.
 - Make self's type to be a pointer to the current type.
 This will stop C++ from implicitly removing its generated copy constructor.